The Big Card Scoring: Wins, Points and Money

 Winning players receive the point value assigned to their winning hand.

 All players except those with a dead hand receive +10 for a wall game.
 Dead hands receive 0 points.
+Players who erroneously declare an opponent’s hand dead receive 0 points.

 Extra points awarded when: